boehs/boehs/README.md

                                      **..,..,,,////*..,*,,..,........   .....
                                      ...,*.,/****,,,........,.......   ......

+**NOTICES.md**

-Please note: while this GitHub account is active and will remain so, new projects will likely be hosted at https://sr.ht/~boehs.
+- *Please note:* while this GitHub account is active and will remain so, new projects will likely be hosted at https://sr.ht/~boehs.
 Anyone can contribute, regardless of if you have a account on that instance.

----

-From 12-31-2021, all my commits are signed.
+- From 12-31-2021, all my commits are signed.
 Scrutinize unsigned commits from that point onward.